spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 In the popup dialog:

 1. select type _Email_
-2. Enter an email address
+2. Enter your email address
 3. Select to notify when _This stage is awaiting judgment_.

 Click _Update_